plsuwu/plsuwu/src/docs/writeups/devvortex.md

 ## Privilege escalation | System root

-[This POC](https://github.com/DonnchaC/ubuntu-apport-exploitation) explains that viewing a crafted crash log can allow for code execution.
-We can’t just use any random file as this must be a *crafted* log, but the POC *does* include a `minimal-rce.crash` file that does the heavy lifting for us.
+According to this [proof of concept exploit](https://github.com/DonnchaC/ubuntu-apport-exploitation), viewing a crafted crash log through this version of `apport-cli` can lead to arbitrary code execution.
+We can’t just use a random crash log as this must be *crafted* to contain malicious code, but the POC *does* include a `minimal-rce.crash` file that will do the heavy lifting for us.

-We can copy/paste its contents into a file on the box and pass it to `apport-cli` that we invoke as `root` with `sudo apport-cli -c ./test.crash`:
+We can copy/paste its contents into a file on the box and pass it to `apport-cli`, and then execute the binary as `root` using `sudo apport-cli -c ./test.crash`:

 ```bash
 logan@devvortex:~$ vim ./test.crash